Design a microservice-oriented application

 Microservices communicate using protocols such as HTTP (REST), but also asynchronously (for example, using AMQP) whenever possible, especially when propagating updates with integration events.

 Microservices are developed and deployed as containers independently of one another.
-This means that a development team can be developing and deploying a certain microservice without impacting other subsystems.
+This approach means that a development team can be developing and deploying a certain microservice without impacting other subsystems.

 Each microservice has its own database, allowing it to be fully decoupled from other microservices.
 When necessary, consistency between databases from different microservices is achieved using application-level integration events (through a logical event bus), as handled in Command and Query Responsibility Segregation (CQRS).
 Because of that, the business constraints must embrace eventual consistency between the multiple microservices and related databases.